g8hh/the-tree-of-life/docs/particles.md

 All distances are in pixels and angles are in degrees, with 0 being up and going clockwise.

 - time: The amount of time, in seconds, that the particle will last.
 Default is 3.
-- fadeTime: The amount of seconds that fading out at the end should take (part of the total lifetime).
+- fadeOutTime: The amount of seconds that fading out at the end should take (part of the total lifetime).
 Default is 1.
-- fadeTime: The amount of seconds that fading in should take (part of the total lifetime).
+- fadeInTime: The amount of seconds that fading in should take (part of the total lifetime).
 Default is 0.

 - image: The image the particle should display. `""` will display no image.
 Default is a generic particle.
 - text: Displays text on the particle.
 Can use basic HTML.